Praise

-Praise for Green:
+Praise for Midlife Abecedarian:

 The poems of Melissa Fite Johnson’s Green excavate the bittersweet tenderness invoked by the collection’s title.
 To be green is to be naïve, heading into a sea of defining experiences, a vantage Johnson wonderfully explores in poems that chart the pains of girlhood: the casual critiques that stick, the difficulty of relationships with boys, family, friends.
 She also writes movingly of her disabled father.
 Grappling with the grief and guilt evoked by his death, Johnson admits, “If a poem resurrects, how many times have I tried?”
 While some losses cannot be reversed, it is in this act of writing that Johnson offers readers another vision of green: to grow through challenge, to will oneself to flourish despite pain, is to be fully alive, a trajectory Green reminds is possible for us all.

-—Ruth Williams, author of Flatlands
+—Ruth Williams, Flatlands

 In Melissa Fite Johnson’s beautiful new book, Green, a body and a heart are both things that can be divided.
 Johnson looks at the way grief has its own language and how a mouth is a thing that can both create and erase.
 In these poems, the past has crystallized into desire lessons, the fear that accompanies those first encounters, and the inherited legacies that shape how we see ourselves.
 This book knows time slips away quickly but holds us in unflinching memory before releasing us to the wide and green world.”